groundboi/dotfiles/README.md

   * When you have a Dockerfile, you can build the image with `docker build -t image_name:optional_tag .`
     * Note, when building an image with a Dockerfile, you always need to do a `RUN apt update` before you can `RUN apt -y -q install some_package`.
     * Additional directives that are useful/needed in Dockerfiles are `FROM`, `WORKDIR` to set your apps working dir, `COPY . .` to copy everything in current dir to the image/containers WORKDIR, `EXPOSE` to note any exposed ports by the app, and `CMD` to finally say what command will be run when a container from this image is run.

+## TODO: More nvim config:

+* Improve treesitter settings.
+Use `incremental_selection`, maybe turn `indent` on.
+Also, there is more treesitter functionality available via https://github.com/nvim-treesitter/nvim-treesitter-textobjects.
+For example, moving to functions, visually selecting a parsed object and increasing/decreasing scope, etc.

 ## TODO: tools/things yet to look into:

 * Use C++ more: https://berthub.eu/articles/posts/c++-1/